Space-time extremes of severe US thunderstorm environments: Novel methodology

 \subsubsection{Specification for the case study, and simulations}

 Finding appropriate and parsimonious trend surfaces for the marginal parameters is challenging for large and meteorologically heterogeneous regions.
 Using ill-specified trend surfaces may bias our characterization of the dependence structure, so we model the monthly maxima by fitting GEV distributions separately at each grid point and then model the field obtained after using these separate fits to transform the data to standard Fr\'echet margins.
 Our space-time model for these transformed data lies in the class of max-stable models introduced in Section~\ref{Subsubsec_GeneralVersion}; we use the Brown--Resnick model with variogram~\eqref{Eq_ExpressionAnisotropicVariogram}, which often fits environmental extremes well \citep[e.g.,][]{davison2012}.
 Fitting a classical Brown--Resnick model for each month separately showed no evidence of month- or ENSO-specific smoothness, scaling and rotation parameters, for PROD, CAPE or SRH (not shown).
-Thus, based on our exploratory analysis (Figure~\ref{fig:explore:extcoeff}) and meteorological understanding, we model the range parameter $\rho$ as in~\eqref{EqLinearBasisExpansonRange} with ENSO and month as covariates, keep the parameters $\alpha$, $r$ and $\kappa$ constant, and take the time step to be one month ($t=1$ corresponds to 31 January 1979 23:00 UTC, $t=2$ to 28 February 1979 23:00 UTC, \ldots).
-Our vector of covariates at $t$ is therefore

-where $\mathrm{ENSO}_t$ is the value of ENSO for the month associated with $t$, and mod denotes the modulo operation.
-The effect of these covariates on $\rho$ appears to be non-linear \citep[see, e.g.,][regarding the non-linearity of general responses to El Niño and La Niña]{hoerling1997nino}, and the covariates interact, so we choose the functions $h_k$ as the components of a tensor product spline basis between a radial cubic spline basis in the ENSO direction and a cyclic P-spline basis in the month direction, allowing us to borrow strength from neighbouring ENSO states and months.
+Thus, based on our exploratory analysis (Figure~\ref{fig:explore:extcoeff}) and meteorological understanding, we model the range parameter $\rho$ as in~\eqref{EqLinearBasisExpansonRange} with ENSO and month as covariates, keep the parameters $\alpha$, $r$ and $\kappa$ constant, and take the time step to be one month.
+Our vector of covariates at $t$ is therefore $\bm{x}_t = (\mathrm{ENSO}_t, t \ \mathrm{mod} \ 12)'$ and $t=1, \ldots, 444$, where $\mathrm{ENSO}_t$ is the value of ENSO for the month associated with $t$, and mod denotes the modulo operation.
+The effect of these covariates on $\rho$ appears to be non-linear \citep[see, e.g.,][regarding the non-linearity of general responses to \REVV{EN} and \REVV{LN}]{hoerling1997nino}, and the covariates interact, so we choose the functions $h_k$ to be the components of a tensor product spline basis between a radial cubic spline basis in the ENSO direction and a cyclic P-spline basis in the month direction, allowing us to borrow strength from neighbouring ENSO phases and months.
 Thus our final model at time $t=1, \ldots, T$, for the standardized quantities is the Brown--Resnick field with semivariogram